AhmedAlYousif-AI/j4HGXQr7eHWdOtfK/README.md

 # Conclusion:
-By applying Convolutional Neural Network (CNN), the result reached to 100% of Accuracy for detecting the images using training dataset, and 99.92% of Accuracy using testing dataset.
+By applying Convolutional Neural Networks (CNN), the result reached to 100% of Accuracy for detecting the images using training dataset, and 99.92% of Accuracy using testing dataset.